unforced/new-bump/.cursorguides/tracking.md

 1. ~~Push the database schema to Supabase~~ (Completed)
 2. ~~Test the authentication flow with Supabase~~ (Completed)
 3. ~~Implement the profile management functionality~~ (Completed)
-4. Set up real-time subscriptions for check-ins
+4. ~~Set up real-time subscriptions for check-ins~~ (Completed)
-5. Implement the Home page with status list
+5. ~~Implement the Home page with status list~~ (Completed)
+6. Implement the Places page with list/map toggle
+7. Create the PlaceForm component with Google Maps integration

 ## Completed Steps
 - Created project tracking file (now at .cursorguides/tracking.md)